Open Perils vs Named Perils

-"Perils" is the insurance industry's term for what's covered in a property insurance policy.
+"Perils" is the insurance industry's term for what's insured against in a property policy.
 There's a fundamental difference between "Open" and "Named" perils coverage:

-- Named Perils, on the other hand, provides coverage only for those Perils listed in the policy, such as fire, theft, falling objects and vandalism.
+- Named Perils provides coverage only for those perils listed in the policy, such as fire, theft, falling objects and vandalism

 (also known as Broad Form)

 This standard HO3 homeowners policy provides Broad Form coverage on your contents (your personal property, or stuff).
 The policy reads:

 2. Windstorm or hail This peril does not include loss to property contained in a building, unless the direct force of wind or hail damages the building first

 7. Smoke Meaning sudden and accidental damage from smoke

 An HO3 policy includes 17 perils, but those listed above are the most common.

 Here, the burden of proof in submitting a claim is on you, the "claimant," who must show that a loss was caused by a listed peril.
 Under the Open Perils form, to deny payment of a claim the burden of proof is on the insurance company to show that coverage is excluded.

 The policy language begins with the premise that all risks of direct loss are covered, but then excludes coverage where other insurance is needed (flood, auto, or boat insurance), or altogether uninsurable (nuclear hazard) and.those things falling under home maintenance categories such as an aging roof, rotted gutters, gradual seepage, old paint, etc.